 Our Governing Board works hard in supporting, challenging and monitoring the performance of the school, in committee meetings ensuring that plans are in place to meet the strategic needs of the school and in their specialist roles such as Early Years governor, Pupil Premium governor and Special Educational Needs governor to name just a few specialisms.

-By law we must publish our governors' register of interests, a summary of meetings that our governors have attended in the last year and our Instrument of Government; see below:
+By law we must publish our governors' register of interests and a summary of meetings that our governors have attended in the last year; see below:

 The role of a school governor is demanding but very rewarding and is a good way to give back to your local community.
 School governing boards are responsible for working with the school to ensure that it delivers a good quality education.
 Together with the headteacher, who is responsible for day-to-day leadership and management, they set the school's aims and policies.